platipy/platipy/pythonista.rst

 >>> atuple[2]
 3

-The key difference between lists and tuples is that lists are mutable, and tuples are immutable.
+The key difference between lists and tuples is that lists are mutable_, and tuples are immutable_.

 >>> alist[2] = 4
 >>> alist